KareemSapi/JS-learning/README.md

 # JS-learning
-A repo for topics and projects through my JavaScript learning process
+A repository for topics and projects through my JavaScript learning process